passagemath/passagemath-pkg-lefschetz-family/README.md

 Long term goals include:
 - [x] Tackling cubic threefolds.
 - [x] Generic code for all dimensions.
-- [ ] Computing periods of singular varieties.
+- [x] Computing periods of K3 surfaces with mildy singular quartic models.
+- [ ] Dealing with other singularities, especially curves.
 - [ ] Computing periods of complete intersections.
-- [ ] Computing periods of weighted projective hypersurfaces, notably double covers of $\mathbb P^2$ ramified along a cubic.
+- [x] Computing periods of weighted projective hypersurfaces, notably double covers of $\mathbb P^2$ ramified along a sextic.

 Other directions include:
 - [ ] Computation of homology through braid groups instead of monodromy of differential operators.